ubcgif/mvi/index.rst

 MIV is a program library for carrying out forward modelling and inversion of magnetic data solving for the full magnetization vector, either in Cartesian or Spherical coordinate systems.
+Please visit the :ref:`Example<examples>` provided and the `AtoZ Tutorial <http://giftoolscookbook.readthedocs.io/en/lat est/content/AtoZ/magnetic/index.html>`_ for more details.
 The contents of this manual are as follows:

 .. toctree::
     :numbered:
-    :maxdepth: 2
+    :maxdepth: 1

     Overview <content/overview>
     Background Theory <content/theory>